jkProfile/Easy-youtube-dl/README.md

 # Easy-youtube-dl
-This is an extention of the youtube-dl project to make it a bit easier to use.
+This is an extension of the youtube-dl project to make it a bit easier to use.